Abdul Hamid II: Pan-Islamism

 Pan-Islamism encouraged Muslims living under European powers to unite under one polity.
 This threatened several European countries: Austria through Bosnian Muslims; Russia through Tatars and Kurds; France and Spain through Moroccan Muslims; and Britain through Indian Muslims.
 Foreigners' privileges in the Ottoman Empire, which were an obstacle to effective government, were curtailed.
 At the very end of his reign, Abdul Hamid finally provided funds to start construction of the strategically important Constantinople-Baghdad Railway and the Constantinople-Medina Railway, which would ease the trip to Mecca for the Hajj; after he was deposed, the CUP accelerated and completed construction of both railways.
 Missionaries were sent to distant countries preaching Islam and the Caliph's supremacy.
 During his rule, Abdul Hamid refused Theodor Herzl's offers to pay down a substantial portion of the Ottoman debt (150 million pounds sterling in gold) in exchange for a charter allowing the Zionists to settle in Palestine.
 He is famously quoted as telling Herzl's Emissary, "as long as I am alive, I will not have our body divided; only our corpse they can divide."
+In June 1896, through Zionist diplomatic agent Philip de Newlinski in Istanbul, Herzl met with the Sultan, who declined the offer, saying the land belonged to his people, who had defended it with their lives, and that he would not sell even a foot of it.
+(Note: "If Mr. Herzl is as much of a friend to you as you are to me [he said], then advise him not to take one further step in this matter.
+I cannot sell a single foot of this land; it does not belong to me but to my people.
+My people have won this empire with their blood....
+We will again drench it with our blood before we let it be wrested from us....
+The Turkish Empire belongs not to me, but to the Turkish people.
+Let the Jews save their billions.
+When my empire is carved up, they might even get Palestine for nothing.
+But only our corpse will be divided.
+I will not consent to a vivisection.")
+In May 1901, Herzl requested another meeting with the Sultan, facilitated by the Sultan's mediator Ármin Vámbéry, and learned that the Sultan wanted to reclaim control of the Ottoman Public Debt Administration, which was administered by European powers.
+As a result, Herzl aimed to free the Sultan from European financiers by consolidating Ottoman debt through a Jewish syndicate.
+Since the Ottomans were interested in separating financial matters from the colonization proposal, the negotiations were unsuccessful.
+Abdul Hamid accepted the arrival of Jews to Ottoman lands on condition that they did not gather in one place, and offered Herzl the option of settling Jews in Mesopotamia in scattered communities, but Herzl did not accept this offer.